jeffreykegler/hoonlint/misc/whitespace.md

 All parent bricks contribute to the backdenting, so that all the per-brick offsets are added together to produce an **reanchor offset**.
-The anchor column is the anchor brick column, plus the reanchor offset.

 More formally, then,
 the **anchor column** is the **anchor brick column**,